linuswillner/react-console-emulator/README.md

 ## Features

 - Highly customisable: Add your own background image, change the colour of different terminal elements and more!
+- Extensively emulates a Unix terminal with dutiful accuracy
 - Easy and powerful command system: Execute code from your own application and send the results to the terminal output.
 - High concurrency: Register multiple terminals on the same page easily and safely without risk of mixing up inputs.